SimpleLuke/100-days-of-code/README.md

 **Thoughts**: I joined the CS50 live stream today.
 When David said progrmming takes time, I felt a lot.
 I felt myself learning so slow.
 However, it is similar with programming.
 It takes time, and you have to break it down to small steps, then work it one by one.

+### Day 29:  September 1, 2022

+**Today's Progress**: MERN Project in progress.
+I finished connecting the backend to MongoDB database with mongoose.
+Gonna connect the frontend to backend tommorrow.

+**Thoughts**: I want to do more projects working with backend and database to get more familiar with all the things I can do.